-I remember learning somewhere in my training to be a therapist that if you’re feeling annoyed by a child, they are probably needing your attention.
+I remember learning somewhere in my training to be a therapist that if you’re feeling annoyed by a child, they’re probably needing your attention.

 So I’ve been trying to let my son help with little tasks and include him in making dinner when I can.
 Somehow that always seems to backfire though!

 Last week for example, he noticed a lemon on the counter and asked if we could make lemonade.
 I was hesitant because I knew how messy it would be.
 Then I remembered a few days earlier I had told him that maybe we could make homemade lemonade one day.
 So I reluctantly agreed.

 I let him squeeze the lemon juice into a cup and then pour it into water bottles for he and his brother.
 He seemed to be having fun but insisted on adding more sugar.
 I could feel my temperature start to boil as I envisioned the sugar getting all over the floor.

-I tried to take a few deep breaths and remember that I was doing this to connect with them.
+I tried to take a few deep breaths and remember that I was doing this to connect with him.
 Fortunately, no sugar was spilled, but my son didn’t really like the lemonade because it was too sour!

-After we made lemonade we went to Barnes and Noble to pick out a book because the boys had earned a free one for reading 10 books through their summer reading program.
+After we made lemonade we went to Barnes and Noble to pick out a book.
+Both my sons had earned a free book for completing their summer reading program.

 You wouldn’t believe how difficult this little outing was!

-They were fighting over who got their shoes on before we even got out the door.
-When we got there, the 5 year old wanted a book that wasn’t on the “free book” list.
+They were fighting over who got their shoes on first before we even got out the door.
+When we got there, my 5-year-old wanted a book that wasn’t on the “free book” list.
 He repeatedly asked why he couldn’t pick out a different book.

 Despite multiple threats to leave with nothing, they eventually decided on their free books and we got back into the car to head home.
 My 7-year-old accidentally sat in the opposite booster seat that he rode in on the way there and unknowingly drank the rest of his brother’s lemonade.